-Book a confidential consultation with a Houston child custody attorney by contacting Cy Lee Legal Group PLLC at (832) 558-2659.
-We provide language services in Chinese, Arabic, and Spanish.
+Book a Confidential Consultation With Our Child Custody Lawyers Serving Houston by contacting Cy Lee Legal Group PLLC at (832) 558-2659.
+We Provide Language Services in Chinese, Arabic, and Spanish.

 Child custody in Texas is referred to as “conservatorship.”
 Conservatorship in these cases generally falls into the following categories:

 - Sole managing conservatorship.
 This gives only one parent the right to make certain decisions about the child, such as the child’s primary residence and decisions about health care, education, and religious upbringing.
 It also allows the parent to make legal decisions for the child.

 - Joint managing conservatorship.
 This grants both parents the rights and duties regarding the child.
 However, it may not include the decision about where the child lives.
 Even when joint managing conservatorship is granted, one parent may be the primary conservator (known as the custodial parent) while both parents will share in other decisions.

 - Possessory conservator.
 This is generally designated to a parent when the other parent has been made the sole managing conservator.
 This parent does not have a say in where the child will mainly live.

 Where a child lives with only one parent, the other parent may be granted visitation rights.
 The courts generally only deny or limit visitation rights in cases where a parent has demonstrated substance abuse, domestic violence, child neglect, or child abuse.